 - car insurance providing a rental car following a car accident

 - Byron Shire ratepayers who choose to hire a car when they are visiting their property.

 You can let us know the new vehicle number plate by sending us your new vehicle details plate and a copy of the new rego papers and or hire car rental agreement.
 Send us your details here for the 'Change Your Plate' link.

-12. Can the Pay Parking Permit be paid in installments?
+12. Can the pay parking permit be paid in instalments?

 No. It will be a one-off payment, valid for a year.